LATEST POSTS...

 "When the trade union signed the salary agreement, the workers felt they had been sold down the river."

-to persuade someone to accept something totally unnecessary or useless.
+• To say that someone could sell ice to Eskimos means that they have the ability to persuade someone to purchase something totally unnecessary or useless.

 "It's not surprising Mark was named 'salesman of the year'.
 He could sell ice to Eskimos!"